rbreske-cimt/mtls-rest-job-worker/README.md

 1. Follow the [Getting Started Guide](https://docs.camunda.io/docs/guides/getting-started/) to create an account, a cluster and client credentials
-2. Use the client credentials to fill the following environment variables:
+2. Use the client credentials to fill the following environment variables (in Intellij IDEA by editing the runtime config):
     * `ZEEBE_ADDRESS`: Address where your cluster can be reached.
     * `ZEEBE_CLIENT_ID` and `ZEEBE_CLIENT_SECRET`: Credentials to request a new access token.
     * `ZEEBE_AUTHORIZATION_SERVER_URL`: A new token can be requested at this address, using the credentials.